Why Buy New Construction Homes in Idaho Over an Older Property?

 Are new construction homes more expensive than existing homes?

 New construction homes might have a slightly higher upfront price tag, but they hold their value well and don’t incur the unnecessary maintenance and insurance premiums of an older property.
-For example, the average roof lasts 20-50 years and costs $9,500, so if the property you’re looking at is in the 40-65-year-old range, you need to know the roof’s condition!
+For example, the average roof lasts 20-50 years and costs $9,500, so if the property you’re looking at is in the 40-65-year-old range, you need to know the roof’s condition and repairs asscoiated with it.

 Is buying a new construction home cheaper than renting?